-We recommend that you implement a check on the VPN gateway certificate as described in section 25.4 PKI options.
+We recommend that you implement a check on the VPN gateway certificate as described in section 25.4 PKI Options.

-We recommend that you do not configure the VPN Client to validate certificates that do not comply with the constraints on the Extended Key Usage and Key Usage extensions (do not use the dynamic parameter allow\server\and\client\auth).
+We recommend that you do not configure the VPN Client to validate certificates that do not comply with the constraints on the Extended Key Usage and Key Usage extensions (do not use dynamic parameters allow_server_and_client_auth and allow server extra keyusage).